Online Journalism Blog

 • Rapid drop-off There are only 6 Twitter accounts with more than 10,000 followers.
 I suspect many of these accounts are invisible to most people as the newspapers aren’t engaging much – no RTing of other people’s tweets means those other people don’t have an obvious way to realise the newspaper accounts exist.

-• Sun and Mirror are laggards The Sun and Mirror have work to do – they have few accounts with any followers.
+• Sun and Mirror are laggards The Sun and Mirror have work to do – they don’t seem to have much talent at this so far and have few accounts with any followers.
 The Mail only seems to have one account but it is the 20th largest in terms of followers.

 The full spreadsheet of data is here (and I’ll keep it up to date with any accounts the papers forgot to mention on their own sites)… It’s based on official Twitter accounts – not individual journalists’.
 I’ve rounded up some other Twitter statistics if you’re interested.